imagment/Silver-Cplusplus/Documents/Utility/Keyboard Input.md

 ```cpp
 const int upKey = 65, downKey = 66, leftKey = 68, rightKey = 67, escapeKey = 27;
 ```
-These 5 constants represent the ASCII codes for commonly used keyboard inputs.
+These five constants represent the ASCII codes for commonly used keyboard inputs.
 They are arrow keys and escape keys.

 ## Warning
 Avoid using the `getKey` function multiple times in a loop.